Proposal Approval Process

 a) It is not necessary to explicitly include indirect costs in the budgets of grants from Tri-Council sources (i.e., NSERC, SSHRC, CIHR) or provincial agencies (FQRNT, FRSQ, FQSR, MESRST), as these indirect costs are provided directly to the university.

-b) In the case of grants from other sources, indirect costs should usually be included in the budget, at a rate of at least 15% of the direct costs of research, unless the funding source explicitly forbids indirect costs in the program conditions, or states a different rate (note that US agency grants often allow indirect costs on salaries and wages at 64%).
-The appropriate OSR grants officer will be able to inform you of the correct rate.
+b) In the case of grants from other sources, indirect costs should usually be included in the budget, at a rate of at least 15% of the direct costs of research, unless the funding source explicitly forbids indirect costs in the program conditions, or states a different rate (note that US Federal agency grants often allow indirect costs on direct salaries and wages at 64%).
+Please consult with the OSR in advance of finalizing your funding request if you are uncertain how or what to claim in this category.

 c) In some cases, the agency may forbid indirect costs, but will permit administrative costs to be listed in the budget, in which case they must be included.

-d) As of September 1, 2012, indirect costs will be recovered on all grants and/or contracts, regardless of the value of the funding.
+d) Indirect costs will be recovered on all grants and/or contracts, regardless of the value of the funding.

 e) Any research proposal that is submitted for Faculty approval, which does not include at least 15% indirect costs, except for those for Tri-Council agencies or provincial agencies, must be accompanied by a covering note that justifies why indirect costs cannot be included.
 Absence of such a justification will incur a delay in approval since our office will need to investigate the funding rules.